Shoe, Adult, Male, Man, Person, Belt, Fire Truck, Vehicle, Wheel, Wristwatch

 On-Call Firefighters support their local community by responding to emergency incidents from their home or other workplaces.
 When the pager goes off, our On-Call Firefighters answer the call by responding directly from their place of work or home.
 They are the epitome of prepared for anything!
 For this reason, and to ensure you can respond promptly to calls, you need to live and/or work within a reasonable distance to your local fire station to be eligible to apply.

-The work is varied, challenging and rewarding, often operating in confronting and stressful situations, particularly when people are injured or threatened with injury and loss of life.
+The work is paid, varied, challenging and rewarding, often operating in confronting and stressful situations, particularly when people are injured or threatened with injury and loss of life.
 Firefighting involves day, night and weekend work, and can be physically, mentally and emotionally demanding.
 You will be provided with resources to support your health, safety and wellbeing.

 On-Call Firefighters are trained to: